syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Appearance-Customization.md

 ## Enable/Disable

 XPToolBar is enabled by default when they are created.
 But its visibility can be changed based on user requirement through the [`Enabled`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.control.enabled?redirectedfrom=MSDN&view=netframework-4.7.2#System_Windows_Forms_Control_Enabled) property.
-Smilarly, we can disable individual bar items by using the [`Enabled`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.BarItem~Enabled.html) property of each item.
+Similarly, we can disable individual bar items by using the [`Enabled`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.BarItem~Enabled.html) property of each item.

 The below code snippet will explain how to disable XPToolBar.